FilipNest/relativefiction/readme.md

 ```

-Please see the Handlebars documentation for more information.
-The logical helpers above should be fairly straightforward once you've got a hang of Handlebars helper blocks.
-Note that expressions within blocks should be wrapped in round brackets (see subexpressions in the Handlebars docs).
+Note that expressions within blocks (like `(hours24)` should be wrapped in round brackets and don't need their usual curly brackets (see subexpressions in the Handlebars docs).

-## API
+## Basic API

 ### Parse a story